Pandemics

 Keep healthy

-A healthy lifestyle can be a great defense against flu and other illnesses.
+A healthy lifestyle can be a defence against a range of communicable diseases and other illnesses.

 Identify a friend who can help